anoopsarkar/nlp-class/hw1.md

 You have to document your development of your grammars in your Python notebook called `cgw.ipynb` in your submission.

+Clone your repository if you haven't done it already:

+    git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git

+Your repo will be cloned into a new directory called `nlpclass-{{
+site.semcode }}-g-GROUP`.
+In this directory create a new `hw1` directory and put all your source and grammar files in this directory and add, commit and push those files to GitLab.

+Before you submit your homework add a file `doc/README.username` that documents the work done by each `username` in your group.
+Group members can get zero marks if they do not have this file that shows that they worked on the homework equally with other group members.
+Put any instructions to the TA and instructor in `doc/README.txt` or `doc/README.md`.

+### Submit your homework on Coursys

+When you are ready to submit go to GitLab and select `New tag` to create a new tag.
+For `Tag name` use `hw1` and optionally write a `Message`.
+Then select `Create tag` to create this tag.

+Go to [Coursys]({{ site.coursys }}).
+Under the `Homework 1`
+activity submit your git repository URL.
+It will look like this for some `USER` in your group called `g-GROUP`:

+    git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git

+The instructions are provided in more detail in [Homework 0](hw0.html).

+That's it.
+You are done with Homework 1!

+### Grading

+Your submission will be graded using the following grading scheme:

+* We will sample 100 sentences from `S1.gr` and `Vocab.gr` from each of the submissions after the homework deadline and concatenate these sentences to form the `sampled_test` set.
+* We have a pre-determined set of sentences from the same distribution that produced `example-sentences.txt`.
+These sentences form the `test` set.

+Your overall grade for this homework depends on the negative cross entropy score on `sampled_test` and `test`.
+For parsing this data we will use `pcfg_parse_gen.py` using your `S1.gr`, `S2.gr` and `Vocab.gr` grammar files.

+Note that `S2.gr` is **not** used for sampling sentences but it is used for parsing sentences.

+Your overall grade is a combination of:

+1. Percentile score on `sampled_test` out of 10 points.
+We will divide up the percentile score into tenths, e.g. 90th percentile or higher gets 10, 80th percentile or higher gets 9, etc.
+1. Percentile score on `test` out of 10 points.
+We will divide up the percentile score into tenths (same as above)
+1. 10 points for your documentation of work in the Python notebook assigned by the TAs.
+Remember to put a `doc/README.username` for each `username` in your group.

+For the percentile comparison the score from the default grammars will be included to provide a full range of scores.

 ## Testing your grammar before submission